Advance Spending

 If the Advance Account is exhausted before an award comes in and needs to be extended, department and SPA approval are required.

-To request an Advance Account email asosp@niu.edu and the SPA Award Acceptance Team will assist with routing the request through InfoEd.
-You may also initiate your request directly in InfoEd following the instructions for How to Submit an IPAS Form.
+To request an Advance Account email asosp@niu.edu and the SPA will assist with routing the request through InfoEd.
+You may also initiate your request directly in InfoEd following the instructions for How to Submit an IPAS Form

-Please allow at least 5-10 business days for SPA to approve and set up an Advance Account.
+Please allow at least 5-10 business days for SPA to approve spending and to receive your grant account.

 1. Fully routed proposal through SPA - including detailed budget and scope and any applicable approved waivers (e.g., F&A, tuition).
-Exceptions to this requirement require approval by the AVP before an advance request is initiated.
+Exceptions to this requirement require approval by the AVP before initiating a request.

 2. Documentation from the agency that an award is likely.
 SPA may ask the PI to produce this as part of SPA’s review.